weseemahmed/weseemahmed2.github.io/_posts/2019-04-29-logistic-classification.md

 </table>
 </div>

 This example has 300 observations, it is not so obvious that observations should be interpreted statistically.

 To illustrate this point, we will split the rows into 14 bins by wage and then calculate the number of observations and the number of defaults in each group.
 The description of the `Credit_risk` dataset shows wage minimum and maximum values.
-Based on these values, the wage bins are defined as:
+Based on these values, we'll define the wage bins as:

 ```python